Can a real food diabetes diet improve the health of diabetics?

 But hear me when I say that this has been a 6 year journey for us, and I know it’s not possible for everyone to do everything that I recommend.
 Here are the MOST important things you can do to begin your journey to better health when dealing with diabetes:

 Note from Katie: Naturally, these steps also keep anyone in their best health!

 1. EAT COCONUT OIL – THE ABSOLUTE BEST FAT IN A REAL FOOD DIABETES DIET

-Number one on my list is to eat coconut oil (use the code STEWARDSHIP for 10% off at that site!)!
+Number one on my list is to eat coconut oil !
 Coconut oil is, in my opinion, the healthiest fat choice for anyone, but especially diabetics.
 Unlike most other fats, coconut oil does not require insulin to get into your cells.
 Because of this, it can reduce insulin resistance and it provides almost instant energy.
 It also is considered a “low calorie fat” because it is burned more like a carbohydrate, so it is a perfect choice for those needing to shed some pounds.
 For more information about why coconut oil is, in my book, considered a super food, go to my post titled

 The Food You Should NEVER Go Without (Link no longer available)!